KIC/pandas-ml-quant/Readme.md

 ### [pandas-ml-common](pandas-ml-common/Readme.md)
 This module contains helpers and utilities for the most common tasks like:
 * splitting data and generation of cross validation data sets
-* nesting and un-nesting of multi dimensional column data like images or geo data
+* nesting and unnesting of multi dimensional column data like images or geodata
 * helpers for pandas `MultiIndex`es
 * dependency injection
 * data serialization